-Our CAG integrates the Cardiovascular Division of King's College London and the cardiology, cardiac surgery and vascular surgery units at Guy's and St Thomas' and King's College NHS Foundation Trusts.
+Our CAG integrates the Cardiovascular Division of King's College London and the cardiology, cardiac surgery and vascular surgery units at Guy's and St Thomas' and King's College Hospital NHS Foundation Trusts.

 The CAGs cardiovascular services are among the largest in the UK and include the pioneering transcatheter aortic valve implantation (TAVI) programme, comprehensive interventional cardiology and cardiovascular surgery programmes, and advanced diagnostics.
 They are complemented by substantial research, strength in health failure, multi-modality imaging, atherosclerosis, vascular risk and biomarkers.